Investors baffled by watering-down of EU sustainable reporting plan

 And not all agree with commission thinking: "It is true that reporting on natural impacts requires effort, but once a company knows how to do it, it's not that hard," Ger Jaarsma, the chairman of the Dutch Pension Federation, told EUobserver.

-"I think the commission has been overly cautious about wanting to reduce the reporting burden," Mirjam Wolfrum, who is a director at the Carbon Disclosure Project (CDP), a non-profit running a global disclosure system, told EUobserver.
+"I think the commission has been overly cautious about wanting to reduce the reporting burden," Mirjam Wolfrum, who is a director at the CDP, a non-profit running the world's largest environmental disclosure system, told EUobserver.

 Many companies already report on transition plans and biodiversity and environmental impact, which Wolfrum says are often seen as beneficial.